 Sec.
 503.2.5 Dead ends.
-All dead-end fire access roads in excess of 150 feet in length shall be provided with approved provisions for turning around emergency apparatus.
-A cul-de-sac shall be provided in residential areas where the access roadway serves more than 2 structures.
+Dead-end fire access roads in excess of 150 feet in length shall be provided with an approved area for turning around emergency apparatus.
+A cul-de-sac or other approved turn-around shall be provided in residential areas where the access roadway serves more than 2 structures.
 The minimum unobstructed radius width for a cul-de-sac in a residential area shall be 36 feet paved, 40 feet graded, or as approved by the fire code official.
 The fire code official shall establish a policy identifying acceptable turnarounds for various project types.
+See Annex of Code for illustrations.